haileyok/phoebe/README.md

 ## How It Works

-Phoebe uses a model API as its reasoning backer.
+Sara uses a model API as its reasoning backer.
 The agent writes and executes Typescript code in a sandboxed Deno runtime to interact with its tools — querying event data, creating safety rules, and managing moderation actions.

 ```
 ┌─────────────────────────────────────────────────────────┐